 - Can salespeople be seen as successful regardless of marketing performance?

-Any miss-alignment or lack of interdependence is accentuated by challenges.
-In times of difficulty one or both sides will blame the other.
+Any misalignment or lack of interdependence is accentuated by challenges.
+In times of difficulty, one or both sides will blame the other.

 Over time, having disconnected objectives drives a wedge between sales and marketing that undermines overall effectiveness.